-NCLEX Licensure / Application Fees \$343 not included

-Registration / Application fees (non-refundable) \$100

-Admission Testing Fees (non-refundable) \$80

-Private Tutoring (Optional) \$50/hr

-Criminal Background Check \$30

-Medical Exam Private MD, not included

-Graduation Dues - (non-refundable) \$350

-Clinical Make up Fee \$200 or \$33.33/hr

-Repeat Course Fee Cost varies depending on the

-number of

-course hours being repeated.

-Practical Nursing Program Tuition Number of Hour for Program

-\$27,000 (1300 instructional hours)
+NCLEX Licensure / Application Fees \$343 not included Registration / Application fees (non-refundable) \$100 Admission Testing Fees (non-refundable) \$80 Private Tutoring (Optional) \$50/hr Criminal Background Check Medical Exam Graduation Dues - (non-refundable) \$30 Private MD, not included \$3 5 0 Clinical Make up Fee \$200 or \$33.33/hr Repeat Course Fee Cost varies depending on the number of course hours being repeated Practical Nursing Program Tuition Number of Hour for Program \$27,000 (1300 instructional hours)

+The Truth In Lending Act (TILA Act, 1968) requires lenders to disclose the terms of the loan/ credit extended to recipients of such loans/ credit when the repayment period is longer than three (3) months.
+To that effect, the payment plan extended to TCI students for the balance of tuition not covered by Financial Aid and, or cash deposit is at 0% interest/ charges during the 12 months payment plans:

+- 1. Borrowing costs: 0% (APR) per annum. - 2.
+Finance charges: \$0.00 for the payment period. - 3.
+Amount financed: Balance of tuition after cash deposit and not covered by Financial Aid. - 4.
+Total of payments: Balance stated on the payment plan (Tuition Cash Deposit Eligible Financial Aid)